An important step in integrating the model equations is specifying the initial conditions. There are two challenges to overcome

 x.
 This can be trivially checked using Numpy’s built in

 numpy.linalg.matrix_rank function.
-Note that this is a stricter condition than simply counting the number of characteristics on the left hand side, because it is possible for a characteristic to not to provide any unique information if that characteristic can be expressed as a linear combination of other characteristics in the system.
-Thus, instead of using the entry points, we can check the rank of the matrix to directly identify cases where there is insufficient information for initialization.
+Note that this is a stricter condition than simply counting the number of characteristics on the left-hand side, because it is possible for a characteristic to not to provide any unique information if that characteristic can be expressed as a linear combination of other characteristics in the system.

 In the case where the number of characteristics used for initialization is the same as the number of compartments, there exists a single unique solution for the compartment values that exactly matches the characteristic values.
 For example, if we have